 Please provide your ResearcherID, ORCID, Google Scholar profile link, and/or a unique search query in Google Scholar, Scopus

-Indicate in the application the level (researcher or senior researcher) that you are applying for.
+Indicate in the application the level (assistant or associate professor) that you are applying for.
 However, the appointment

 committee may decide to move an applicant from one position category to the other.

 Salary depends on seniority as agreed between the Danish Ministry of Finance and the Confederation of Professional Associations.